 Candied orange sticks

-Pam likes to make several batches of these sweetmeats in November or early December.
-A dozen or so, wrapped in cellophane, are a charming gift.
+Pam likes to make several batches of these sweet treats in November or December each year.
+A dozen or so in a jar, are a charming gift.
 Needless to say, you don't need to stop at oranges: lemon and grapefruit peel work equally well and you can use milk, plain or white chocolate for dipping.
 The glucose syrup is optional, but does prevent the sticks becoming too hard.
 It is best to keep the candied sticks in an airtight container and only dip them in chocolate when you want them.

 Scrub the oranges and using a sharp knife, remove the peel and attached pith.
 Weigh out 250g or peel and cut into slices about 6mm x 5cm.
 Place the peel in a large pan and cover with 2 litres of cold water.